 These trails are designed to encourage the community to utilise and appreciate their local bushland.

-Walkers may even learn something they didn't know about the local environment, as many walks offer information points along the way!
+Walkers can learn about the local environment, as many walks offer information points along the way.

 Bush to Beach Trail